thehunmonkgroup/jester/doc/03-Sequences.md

 At certain points in a sequence, it may be desirable to fire off another sequence, and when it completes have Jester return to the previously running sequence.
 Subsequences allow you to accomplish this.

 Jester's basic logic is to run one sequence and then exit.
 It will only run other sequences if you specifically tell it to.
-Normally, when you call one sequence from another, the original sequence is forgotten and the new sequence is run -- ie, only one sequence at a time runs.
+Normally, when you call one sequence from another, the original sequence is forgotten and the new sequence is run -- i.e., only one sequence at a time runs.

 To allow you to run more than one sequence at a time, Jester keeps a 'sequence stack'.
 It runs sequences at a stack level until no more are called, then it checks to see if there's another level above it.
 If so, it returns to that level and continues running the sequence at that level, and so on until finally there are no more stack levels and Jester exits.